Tywrap-Studios/Krafter/README.md

   - [ ] Minecraft release updates - Get notified about new Minecraft releases. (awaiting first-party module)
 - [x] Moderation tools - Tools to help moderate your Discord server.
   - [x] Phishing detection - Detect and prevent phishing attempts in your server.
+  - [x] Mod commands - Easily kick, ban or time your users out.
+  - [x] Dehoist and decancer - Automatically remove problematic characters from usernames.
   - [ ] Auto-block rule breaking mods - Automatically report users who use rule-breaking mods.
 - [x] Full-blown Suggestion forums - Allow users to submit and vote on suggestions.
 - [ ] Starboard - Highlight popular messages with a starboard feature.
 - [ ] Reaction roles - Assign roles based on reactions to messages.
-- [x] Welcome messages - Send personalized welcome messages to new members.
+- [x] Welcome messages - Send personalised welcome messages to new members.
 - [x] Tags - Create and manage custom tags for easy access to frequently used information.
 - [x] Auto responses - Set up automatic responses to specific keywords or phrases. (using the tags system)
 - [x] Basically flawless PluralKit integration - Seamlessly integrate with PluralKit for enhanced server accessibility.
-- [x] Extensive configuration options - Customize the bot to fit your server's needs with a wide range of configuration options.
+- [x] Extensive configuration options - Customise the bot to fit your server's needs with a wide range of configuration options.
 - [ ] Music bot capabilities - Play music in voice channels.

 </details>